-This approach focuses on identifying the initial price range and trading the breakout when price shows commitment.
+This approach focuses on identifying the initial price range and trading the breakout when the price shows commitment.
 When applied correctly, it helps traders avoid random trades and instead participate in moves supported by early order flow.

 Now the trader is looking to take the entry once this range is broken.
-If the high of the range is broken it is bullish momentum and traders can go for buying opportunities.
+If the high of the range is broken, it is bullish momentum, and traders can go for buying opportunities.
 On the other hand, if the low of the range is broken, the trader can go for shorting opportunities

-The target is usually kept at 1:1 or 1:2 risk to reward.
+The target is usually kept at 1:1 or 1:2 risk-to-reward.

 The buy entry in the put option chart triggered on the fourth candle at rupees 250.
 The stop loss is the low of the first candle which is Rs 200.
 Since the target is with 1:1 risk to reward, the target becomes Rs 300.
 The target was achieved at around 12 o'clock